I've always found loving Jesus hard to do.

 Over the years, I did love one or two men who didn't want me, but I decided that one-way crushes are only tragic and I don't need to manufacture tragic drama.
 Requited, mutual love never came up, though I prayed for love and Mr. Right (not Mr. Perfect).
 I wanted children, but without a husband, I wouldn't go down that road.
 I've had fur-children over the years that satisfied the need for nurture and hugs.
 Meanwhile, I wrote articles and a book (and this blog, by the way) about God's love for us.

 There was a lot of rejection in my life when it came to love in its various guises, from the men who said they loved me like a sister, but not like a girlfriend.
 From my father, when he let his wife cut me out of his life.
 From the ministers who were the president and CEO of the religious company I worked for.
 From a boss who "resigned" me so he could hire his relative.
 From a religious system that taught me that God didn't really forgive and forget my sins because he reserved some to nail me with when I recommitted them.
-From a minister who said he wished he had a son who was single (to marry me and bring me into the family), but then when he did, he stopped talking to me.
 From my brother, who criticized me publicly on Facebook, and when I asked him why, he sneered an insincere "sorry."
 And even from God, who declined to bring me the husband and family I longed for and prayed for, and everyone said that if I delighted myself in the Lord, he'd give me the desires of my heart.

 But once in a while, when I was praying out under the stars, I wondered if it was wrong to not love God.
 Respect and honor, yes, but love?
 That was a worry that I couldn't shake.
 God commanded us to love him with all our heart, all our soul, and all our mind.
 How do we love God as we ought to?
 How much love is he looking for, because I don't feel like I'm all in.
 Does he recognize my childhood molestation and (perhaps) fear of a relationship?
 Does he accept that I love him with all my mind, but there's something wrong with my heart?